jobtrek/how-postgres/basics/users_database.md

 This will launch the psql command with the postgres user.

-## Creating user, db and schema via SQL commands
+## Creating user and database

-When you are connected to the database server (with an user with sufficient rights, like the *postgres* global database administrator) you can try your first user creation commands.
+When you are connected to the database server (with a user with sufficient rights, like the *postgres* global database administrator) you can try your first user creation commands.